jakkalilokesh/jakkalilokesh/README.md

 mindset    : "Build Secure.
 Scale Fast.
 Break Things Ethically."
 ```

-A passionate **Cloud & DevOps Engineer** and **Cybersecurity Analyst** specialising in Blue Teaming, SOC Analysis, Threat Detection & Response, and Digital Forensics.
+A passionate **Cloud & DevSecOps Engineer** and **Cybersecurity Analyst** specialising in Blue Teaming, SOC Analysis, Threat Detection & Response, and Digital Forensics.
 Currently pursuing a B.Tech in Computer Science Engineering at Rayalaseema University.

 I design resilient cloud-native architectures on **AWS**, orchestrate containerised workloads with **Kubernetes & Docker**, and embed security at every layer of the software delivery lifecycle with **Terraform IaC**, **Jenkins**, and **GitHub Actions**.